jiangqucheng/EECE7398_ST_Compiler/HW5/README.md

 ## Detail Design

 There're __3__ passes implemented in this Homework:
-- __loop-unroll__: Implemented a extremely simple loop unrolling pass, with only do unrolling once if it finds a valid loop.
+- __loop-unroll__: Implemented a straightforward loop unrolling pass, only unrolling once if it finds a valid loop.
 (An ambitious task as the instruction of this homework suggested.)
-- __show-bin-op__: Display when there is a binery operation, log it out when doing compile, and call a stab function in `rtlib` during runtime to print the value that will be stored in destination.
+- __show-bin-op__: Display when there is a binary operation, log it out when doing compile, and call a stab function in `rtlib` during runtime to print the value stored in the destination.
-- __show-float-div__: As the instruction of this homework suggested, this pass is an example of unambitious task, which display only the `fdiv` operation, and act the very same as the `show-bin-op` pass does when encounting `fdiv` operation.
+- __show-float-div__: As the instruction of this homework suggested, this pass is an example of an unambitious task, which displays only the `fdiv` operation, and acts the very same as the `show-bin-op` pass does when encountering `fdiv` operation.

 _* Check [Passes Source Code](https://github.com/jiangqucheng/EECE7398_ST_Compiler/tree/main/HW5/llvm-passes) for details._